Sex trafficking: 'End Demand'

-The term "End Demand" refers to anti-sex trafficking strategies that focus on the "Johns", the sex buyers.
+The term "End Demand" refers to anti-sex trafficking strategies that focus on the johns, the sex buyers.
 A common strategy is to make it a crime to buy sex, whether consensual or not.
 End Demand is very popular in some countries, including the United States and Canada.
 In the 1990s, for example, specific media attention was paid to sex trafficking of women outside the United States.
-The feminist reaction to this at the time was to not just call for social services for trafficked people but also for harsher punishments for Johns.
-Proponents of the End Demand strategy support initiatives such as "John's schools" to "rehabilitate" the Johns, increased arrests of johns, and public shaming (e.g. billboards and websites that publicly name johns who were caught).
-John's Schools were pioneered in San Francisco in 1995 and now used in many cities across the U.S. as well as other countries such as the UK and Canada.
-Some compare John's Schools programs to driver's safety courses, because first offenders can pay a fee to attend class(es) on the harms of prostitution, and upon completion, the charges against the john will be dropped.
-Another initiative in line with the End Demand strategy is the cross-country tour "Ignite the Road to Justice," launched by the 2011 Miss Canada, Tara Teng.
+The feminist reaction to this at the time was to not just call for social services for trafficked people but also for harsher punishments for johns.
+Proponents of the End Demand strategy support initiatives such as john schools to "rehabilitate" the johns, increased arrests of johns, and public shaming (e.g. billboards and websites that publicly name johns who were caught).
+John schools were pioneered in San Francisco in 1995 and now used in many cities across the U.S. as well as other countries such as the UK and Canada.
+Some compare john schools programs to driver's safety courses, because first offenders can pay a fee to attend class(es) on the harms of prostitution, and upon completion, the charges against the john will be dropped.
+Another initiative in line with the End Demand strategy is the cross-country tour "Ignite the Road to Justice", launched by the 2011 Miss Canada, Tara Teng.
 Teng's initiative circulates a petition to end the demand for commercial sex that drives prostitution and sex trafficking.
 End Demand efforts also include large-scale public awareness campaigns.
 Campaigns were started in Sweden, Massachusetts, Rhode Island, and Atlanta, Georgia.
-Massachusetts and Rhode Island also had legislative efforts that criminalized prostitution and increased end demand efforts by targeting Johns.
+Massachusetts and Rhode Island also had legislative efforts that criminalized prostitution and increased end demand efforts by targeting johns.

 The Atlanta campaign ran from 2006 to 2008 and was titled "Dear John".
-It ran ads in local media reaching out to potential Johns to discourage them from buying sex.
+It ran ads in local media reaching out to potential johns to discourage them from buying sex.
 The ads mimicked a break-up letter to John.